RudeySH/lastfm-bulk-edit/README.md

 On top of this, Last.fm Bulk Edit improves the [automatic edits page](https://www.last.fm/settings/subscription/automatic-edits) by adding the following features:

-- Navigate track edits by the first letter of the artist name.
+- Navigate track edits by selecting the artist name from a drop-down list.
 - Load all track edits into a single page (optional).
 - Click on a column header to sort rows alphabetically by track/artist/album name.
 - Show original track name, original artist name, original album name, and original album artist name.
 - Emphasize the fields that have been edited with **bold text**.
-- Widen the table if the track / artist / album / album artist name is very long, instead of trunctating the text with "…".
+- Widen the table if the track / artist / album / album artist name is very long, instead of truncating the text with "…".

 ## Adds album names and links to scrobble overview